clojurewerkz/quartzite.docs/articles/jobs.md

 The job execution context you can retrieve **job data map**.
 Quartzite offers a function that returns **job data map** as an immutable Clojure map:

 {% gist 1fc14e13304951430b2b %}

+Note that **Quartzite will always stringify keys** when converting Clojure maps to the internal job context representation.
+This is because Quartz and some of its extensions assume that keys are strings.

 Job data is optional and can be added via the job definition DSL: